Eryc123Y/Math-for-Computer-Science/README.md

 All contributions are welcome!
 Whether it's fixing typos, improving explanations, or adding new content, your help is appreciated.

 ## License
-This work is released under the MIT license.
+This work is released under the CC BY-NC-SA 4.0 DEED license.

 ## Contact
 For questions and feedback, feel free to post it under issue.